 - PADI Open Water Diver Course [4 days]

 - 4 boat dives at different dive sites around Koh Tao (unless there is particularily bad weather and dive sites are limited, which would be highly unusual)

 - Your own PADI eManual, log book & certification

-The course is run over 4 days, 1 full day and three 1/2 days.
-Here on Koh Tao the first day of the Open Water course starts at 4pm in the afternoon so you just need to arrive on one of the ferries getting to Koh Tao before then (you can book in your transport to the island through 12Go.asia).
+Day 1 - Here on Koh Tao the first day of the Open Water course starts at 4pm in the afternoon so you just need to arrive on one of the ferries getting to Koh Tao before then (you can book in your transport to the island through 12Go.asia).
 The first day lasts around 3-4 hours and mainly consists of watching the introductory PADI videos to familiarise you with some of the basics of scuba diving.

-On the last day of the course you will complete the dives and be back at the dive school to complete your log books around 11am and so if you aren't planning on sticking around to watch the video you can still take one of the afternoon or night boats off the island.
-However it is recommended that you do not fly for at least 18 hours after completing the dive course (see here) and don't plan to dive until the day after you will complete the course.
+On the last day of the course you will complete the dives and be back at the dive school to complete your log books by around 11am and so if you aren't planning on sticking around to watch the video you can still take one of the afternoon or night boats off the island.
+However it is recommended that you do not fly for at least 18 hours after completing the dive course (see here) and don't plan to fly until the day after you will complete the course.

 The cost of the PADI Open Water course is 11,000 baht and this includes all equipment hire and the certification costs and you can make a 15% deposit for that below to book in.

 The 3 day Open Water Diving Course with PADI eLearning - Starts at 11am on the first day